borntofrappe/algorithms-and-data-structures/Caesar's Cipher/README.md

 -   [Svelte](https://svelte.dev/repl/dfc6983e51b14fa5bcb941fe1afc614f).
 Implemented on Svelte's own REPL, an excuse to showcase a reactive variable.

 -   [React](https://codepen.io/borntofrappe/pen/MWYePYa).
 Implemented on CodePen, an excuse to use hooks.

+-   **script.js**.
+This script can actually be run in a terminal equipped with node.
+Type `node script` to display the encoded message.

+-   **cipher.js**.
+This script updates the logic described in `script.js` to encode strings passed as arguments of the node command.
+Type `node cipher something`, or `node cipher "something else" "indeed"` and the characters are encoded and logged in the console. <!-- for reference: `fbzrguvat` and `fbzrguvat ryfr \n vaqrrq` -->